JulienGasparLopes/Sheltercraft/README.md

 ## Features

-- Flint chipping and early-game flint tools
+- Flint chipping (right click on stone) and early-game flint tools
-- Gathering logs now requires an axe
+- Gathering logs now requires an axe (Flint Hatchet before log harvesting)
+- Sticks may be gathered from leaves
-- Cutting Stump to transform logs into planks (planks recipes are disabled)
+- Cutting Stump to transform logs into planks and planks into sticks (planks and sticks recipes are disabled)

 ## References and Information